danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Process-Inbound-Email/README.md

 After successful deployment:
 1. Test email processing with sample emails
 2. Verify LLM responses are being saved to S3 as `llm-response.json` files
-3. Configure category-specific business logic in handlers
+3. **Implement category-specific business logic** in handlers (required for production)
-4. Set up monitoring and alerting for AI processing
+4. **Set up comprehensive monitoring and alerting** for AI processing (required for production)
-5. Implement automated response generation
+5. **Customize AI prompts** for your specific use cases (required for production)
+6. **Implement automated response generation** with your business logic
-6. Add custom categories and processing logic as needed
+7. **Add custom categories and processing logic** as needed
-7. Integrate with external systems (CRM, ticketing, etc.)
+8. **Integrate with external systems** (CRM, ticketing, etc.) - required for production
-8. Set up analysis and reporting on saved AI responses
+9. **Set up analysis and reporting** on saved AI responses
+10. **Add security hardening** and compliance features
+11. **Implement proper error handling** and recovery mechanisms

+**Important**: This starter kit provides the foundation, but significant additional development is required before production deployment.